pivotal-cf/docs-cloudbees/Jenkins.html.md

 1. Click **Apply Changes** to install the service.

 ### Dependencies
-This product requires Pivotal CF:
+This product requires Pivotal Cloud Foundry:

 * Elastic Runtime version 1.3 or greater
 * Ops Manager version 1.3 or greater